 How to Design a Carton Flow System Based on Storage Requirements

-There’s no one who knows their operation better than you.
-If you’ve identified a need for carton flow in your order picking operation, you may want to be the one to design and implement it yourself.
+No one knows your warehouse operation better than you.
+If you've identified a need for carton flow in your order picking process, you may want to take control of designing and implementing it yourself.
+A well-planned carton flow system can streamline picking, optimize space utilization, and reduce labor inefficiencies, but achieving these benefits requires a clear understanding of your inventory and operational needs.

 1. Understand your inventory characteristics.